 Over the course of my private and public sector service, I have developed some philosophical touchstones for the choices facing government.
 I refer to them as my Governing Principles.
-They are reviewed in my Ballot Statement and are also detailed in the issues section below.
+They are reviewed in the issues section below.

 I have a record of proven independence to stand up to the powerful special interests that dominate the State Legislature.

 I believe the best way to ensure budget stability is to create jobs and grow our economy.
-I support a ban on transit strikes.
 I want to break the link between legislating and campaign donations, demanding an end to secret promises made through candidate questionnaires.

-I believe that state government needs to live within its means, curb pension abuse, make tax dollars work harder by setting priorities and always looking for efficiencies.
+I believe that state government needs to live within its means, make tax dollars work harder by setting priorities and always looking for efficiencies.

-I believe we must protect open space and our environmental resources for future generations.
+I believe that climate change is an existential threat to human kind.
+We must aggressively reduce our reliance on fossil fuels.
+We must protect open space and our environmental resources for future generations.
 As a lifelong environmental advocate, I am proud to have been recognized by the Trust for Public Land and Save the Bay for my environmental leadership.

 I have organized campaigns to fund homeless shelters, affordable housing and residences for abused women and foster children.

-In my twelve-year record of public service I have worked with the community to improve schools and libraries, protect open space, repair crumbling infrastructures to increase public safety, all while maintaining fiscal accountability.
+During my fifteen-year record of public service, I have worked with the community to improve schools and libraries, protect open space, repair crumbling infrastructures to increase public safety, all while maintaining fiscal accountability.